syl20bnr/spacemacs/contrib/dash/README.md

 <kbd>SPC d d</kbd>  | Lookup thing at point in Dash
 <kbd>SPC d D</kbd>  | Lookup thing at point in Dash within a specified Docset

+### helm-dash
+dash-at-point is linked to the GUI app and is only available for OSX.
+On linux, [helm-dash](https://github.com/areina/helm-dash) is used instead.
+It requires no app.
+You can use `dash/helm-dash-docset-newpath` to set the location path of your docsets.

 ## TODO

 ### Check zeal

 [zeal][] is an open source alternative to dash with Emacs integration available.

-### Check helm-dash

-dash-at-point is linked to the GUI app and is only available for OSX.
-Another project, [helm-dash](https://github.com/areina/helm-dash) is in the works.
-It appears to currently only be available for linux though, but working towards mac and windows support.
-It would be great to supplement or even replace dash-at-point considering that it doesn't require paying for the app, and integrates with helm.

 [dash]: http://kapeli.com/dash
 [dash-at-point]: https://github.com/stanaka/dash-at-point